-6 Ways to Incorporate Tin Tiles in Your Home for a Timeless Look
+6 Ways to Incorporate Tin Tiles in Your Home

-From classic ceilings to beautiful backsplashes, tin is in
+From classic ceilings to beautiful backsplashes, tin is in.

 Tin tiles on ceilings surged in popularity at the turn of the 20th century, as developers with Victorian tastes sought a cost-effective alternative to the artisanal plaster finishes that were in vogue at the time.
 Tin ceilings were also promoted as an additional fire protection for homes since cooking, lighting and heating were still largely done by fire.
 Today, tin tiles are considered an asset worth preserving in turn-of-the-last-century homes, and many historical patterns popular at the time are being reproduced in a wide variety of materials and applications.
 Here are six ideas to get you started.